Naturally, one of the first questions we’re asked is “How much do solar panels cost?”

 There are two basic variables with solar panels: power density and color.
 Power density is the amount of power that a solar panel can produce per unit of size.
 For example, a solar panel of the same size may produce between 400 and 600 watts, depending on the power density.
 Generally speaking, the more power-dense the panel, the higher the cost per watt.

 Color is the other variable with solar panels.
-The basic panel has a blue cell, white back sheet, and silver frame.
-Modules with a black frame, black back sheet, or black cell are generally more expensive.
+The basic panel has a blue cell, a white back sheet, and a silver frame.
+Modules with a black frame, black back sheet, or black cell are generally more expensive, but they offer better curb appeal.

 There are three types of solar inverters: String Inverters, Microinverters, and String Inverters with Power Optimizers.